RReverser/gh2ost/README.md

 ## License

-This utility is issued under MIT license.
+This tool is issued under MIT license.